tiagokrebs/doctor-octopus/README.md

 ```
 Note that `search_root` make reference to doctor_octopus installed source.
 This is normally found in `.../lib/python3.7/site-packages/doctor-octopus`.
 If you want to learn mobe about fabric configuration see [here](http://docs.fabfile.org/en/2.5/concepts/configuration.html).
-Another alternative is point to your development source folder.
+Another alternative is to point this at your development source folder.

 ## Contributing